Reginald Hudlin: Career

+Film and television

 After college, Hudlin and his brother formed a production company and made music videos for such artists as Heavy D, Jamaica Boys, and others.
 They additionally created the "Hey Love" 1980s TV commercial for a various-artists compilation record, that played regularly on late night TV.

-Hudlin directed—with older brother Warrington producing—his first feature-length film, 1990's low-budget, urban teen comedy House Party, which starred hip-hop duo Kid 'n Play.
-One of the messages of the film was its promotion of safe sex.
+Hudlin directed—with older brother Warrington producing—his first feature-length film, 1990's teen comedy House Party, which starred hip-hop duo Kid 'n Play.
 The film, distributed by New Line Cinema, was, according to Variety, one of the most profitable films of the decade.
 New Line wanted to make sequels, but the Hudlins did not feel the compensation or deals were adequate.

 Hudlin directed 1992's Boomerang, again with older brother Warrington producing.
 The film was a big-budget romantic comedy that starred Eddie Murphy, who had a term deal at Paramount Pictures and hired the Hudlin Brothers because he liked House Party.
 It starred an all-black cast that included Robin Givens, Halle Berry, Martin Lawrence, David Alan Grier, and Chris Rock.
-Boomerang was based on an original idea by Murphy and was written by Saturday Night Live writers Barry W. Blaustein and David Sheffield.

 A celebration of the 25th anniversary of Boomerang's release was held on July 1, 2017, at the National Museum of African American History and Culture in Washington, D.C., with a conversation between Hudlin and producer George Alexander.